Late Rally Falls short

-Crushers score two in the ninth but fall to Thunderbolts, 4-2
+Crushers rally for three in the ninth but fall to Otters, 7-3

-The Crushers will finish their three-game series with the Windy City Thunderbolts on Thursday night at All Pro Freight Stadium.
-The Crushers starter has not been announced, and the Thunderbolts will counter with right-hander Jake Fisher (3-0, 3.06).
-The first pitch is scheduled for 7:05 PM.
+The Crushers will finish their three-game series against the Evansville Otters at Sprenger Healthcare Stadium on Sunday afternoon.
+Right-hander Alex Romero (2-0, 2.88) will start for the Crushers and the Otters will counter with right-hander Jake Welch (2-1, 3.16).
+The first pitch is scheduled for 2:05 PM.